Boahen123/papa_kofi_cv/README.md

 ## Overview

 This app displays information about Papa Kofi.
 It also provides a functionality to edit the information fields. <br>
+The home screen of the app features a pencil icon that, when tapped takes a user to a screen in order to edit various fields.
+A user has to simply make changes, and immediately see those changes upon return to the homepage.

 # Screenshot